Helen Moore (left) in 2001, with Amanda Stretton, Vicki Butler-Henderson and Louise Goodman

 Carolyn Barker - races BMWs in the UK at National level.
 Her car is an M3 E30.
 She entered motorsport through Silverstone's driving school in 2003 and was a front-runner in their novice series.
 She is also a BMW track instructor, in the UK and Germany.
 In 2009, she took part in one Mazda MX5 race.

-Natalie Bella – races a Mini in the BARC CNC Heads championship.
+Natalie Brookes – raced a Mini in the BARC CNC Heads championship.
 She has raced all over the UK, including Scotland, for the Celtic Challenge.
 Her best finish seems to have been a second place.
 2016 looks to have been her first season, although she did own and drive in the Mini in 2015.
 Her 2017 season was spent putting together sponsorship, and doing some racing in a Rage buggy.
-In 2018, she is racing in Formula Ford.
+In 2018, she is racing in Classic Formula Ford.
 When not actually racing, Natalie is a model and grid girl, as well as working in engineering.

 Dawn Boyd – entered motorsport through the Formula Woman female-only initiative, in 2006.
 She was not in the final twenty, but gained some racing experience in a Caterham 7.
 Away from Formula Woman, she gravitated towards small saloons, and raced a Ford Fiesta and a Mini in 2006.
 The Mini was the car she carried on with in 2007, and she spent two years in the Mini Challenge.
 Her best results were fourth places, including one at Pembrey, in 2008.
 She was second in the Ladies’ Cup in 2008.
 After the Mini came a Volkswagen Golf, which she raced in the Golf GTi Championship for the next three seasons, with a best race finish of second.
 In 2012, she became part of the Ford Fiesta Championship, competing in Class C. Her first year was her better year, and she was 19th overall.
 In 2014, the Golf was swapped for a Honda Civic, a car with which she got on well.
 She won seven races in the VTec Challenge, and was the unofficial Production Class winner (as a Challenge, the series has no official final positions).
 In 2015, she raced the Civic in the VTec Direct Pre03 championship, for non-turbo 2WD saloons.
 She was a top-ten finisher and had some impressive battles back up the grid, following mishaps.
 She returned to the series in 2016.